lh3/miniwfa/README.md

 the narrative is still inaccurate.

-Given a pair of strings, let *n* be the length of the longer string and *d* is their edit distance.
-Ukkonen first found the *O*(*nd*) algorithm to compute edit distances in 1983 and [published it in 1985][U85a].
-Myers independently published the same algorithm [in 1986][myers86].
-He additionally introduced a few variations including a linear-space algorithm based on the [Hirschberg's algorithm][lin-space].
+Given a pair of strings, let *n* be the length of the longer string and *d* is the edit distance between the two strings.
+Ukkonen found the *O*(*nd*) algorithm to compute edit distances in 1983 and [published it in 1985][U85a].
+Myers independently conceived the same algorithm [in 1984][myers-comment] and published it [in 1986][myers86].
+He additionally introduced a few variations including a linear-space algorithm with forward and reverse search.
+It is essentially BiWFA under edit distance.
+The idea of "wave" was implicit in Myers' 1986 paper.
+[His 2014 paper][dalign] explicitly explained "wave".

 Sometimes the *O*(*nd*) algorithm is also attributed to [Landau and Vishkin (1989)][lv89].
-I don't know if the two authors were aware of Ukkonen's work at the time of submission in 1986, but they did cite Ukkonen (1985) in their published paper.
+I don't know if Landau and Vishkin were aware of Ukkonen's work at the time of submission in 1986, but their published paper in 1989 did cite Ukkonen (1985).

 The search for a similar algorithm for linear or affine gap penalties took three decades.
 To the best of my knowledge, [Xin et al (2017)][leap] first